 Must-try Virtual Team Building Activities, Games and Ideas for remote team engagement online on Slack or Zoom conference calls for your team.

 With an increasing number of companies opting for remote or hybrid work, it becomes increasingly important for employees to get to know and bond with each other.
 Bringing the social and fun aspect to the workplace can do wonders to improve team morale and bonding.
 Online team building is the answer for having happy and motivated employees.
 So, how do you indulge in online team building and icebreakers?
-It’s simple - virtual games and activities on Slack, Webex, Zoom or Google Meet!
+It’s simple - virtual games and activities on Slack, Microsoft Teams, Zoom or Google Meet!

 These virtual team building activities during quarantine range from social games, group DIY classes, virtual clubs to icebreaker questions.
 They help build new and strong relationships, improve collaboration and boost employee morale by helping everyone unwind and de-stress.
 These remote team building activities are the answer to resolving the feeling of social isolation or nonrecognition.